Micro-Wave-Oven/eldewrito-ui-mods/README.md

 To install said feature, just get the folder(s) inside said feature folder and drop them to merge inside the game\ui\screens\ directory.

+For example, with the browser autoconnect, drop the browser and dialog folders inside the game\ui\screens\ folder to merge them with the existing browser and dialog folders.

 If you need help to figure it out, DM me on Discord at microwave.oven.